kaf-lamed-beyt/react-tab/README.md

 ];
 ```

 It should have the `name` and `component` properties in it.
-The way you chose to structure is completely up to you.
+The way you chose to structure it is completely up to you.
 But, it is important that you pass an array of objects to the `tabItems` props like so:

 ```tsx
 import { Tab } from "react-tab-state";